top of page

 Doc Spratley

-Designed nearly 70 years ago to represent a stillwater caddis, they come in a variety of colours and sizes.
+Designed nearly 70 years ago to represent an emerging stillwater caddis, they come in a variety of colours and sizes.
+Spratley's are often cast and strip retrieved using a sinking line, but can also be trolled.
+They are sometimes used to imitate mayflies, and dragonflies.

 Stillwater Nymph